Staff

 I have a long family history in Estes Park and am grateful to the generations before me that planted good seeds in this town.
 It feels wonderful to work together with, support, and promote the people and organizations working hard in this community.
 I am interested in a healthy and vibrant Estes Valley for me and my grandkids.

 My strengths are in program management and marketing.
-I do the e-newsletter, the website, and graphics for the organizations.
-I love to write; I connect with member organizations to create the regular spotlight on the work of local nonprofits and the issues that affect them.
-Kinda my Barbara Walters momet.
+I do the e-newsletter, update the website, and create graphics for the events and programs.
+I love to write; I connect with member organizations to create regular spotlights on the work of local nonprofits and the issues that affect them.
+Kinda my Barbara Walters moment.

 Board of Directors